Erbinator1/Artemis-Construction-Kit-RSS-RO/README.md

 # benjee10_Orion RSS/RO Compatibility
 This config provides compatibility with benjee10's new Orion spacecraft mod and RSS/RO.

 This config was made compiling the work of ROCapsules and SpaceLaunchSystem Parts Pack.
-This work was not done by me, merely adopted from other configs to adapt benjee10's Orion.<br>
+This work was not done by me, merely adopted from other configs to adapt benjee10's Orion for RSS/RO.<br>
 <br>If there are any issues with this, please inform me and I will take it down.

 This config has support for RSS/RO, RealAntennas and **SOME** support for TACLS.
 I do not use TACLS so YMMV.